 Double Bass Faculty

-Solo studies (8 semesters totally 52 MCs)
+Solo studies (8 semesters totalling 52 modular credits)

-String students on the Master’s programme follow four semesters of solo studies alongside enrolment in small and large ensembles.
-Recitals are expected in the second and fourth semesters but otherwise the core requirements are identical in each semester.
-Additionally, Master’s students can follow the Orchestral Excerpts and String Pedagogy classes should they wish.
+String students on the Master’s programme take four semesters of solo studies alongside enrolment in small and large ensembles.
+They typically do recitals in the second and fourth semesters.
+Additionally, Master’s students can take the Orchestral Excerpts and String Pedagogy classes according to their interest.

 Key Visiting Artists

-The Conservatory is particularly grateful to Mr. and Mrs Rin Kei Mei for their unparalleled gift of access to string instruments for almost all of the Conservatory’s violinists, violists and cellists.
-Since the inception of the Conservatory, a total of over 200 Concervatory students have benefitted from their support.
-Currently 69 students play on instruments from the collection.
+The Conservatory is particularly grateful to the late Mr and Mrs Rin Kei Mei for their unparalleled gift of access to string instruments for almost all of the Conservatory’s violinists, violists and cellists.
+Since the inception of the Conservatory, a total of over 200 YST students have benefitted from their support.
+Currently, 69 students play on instruments from the collection.
 Their gift is arguably unique in the world in the history of music education.
 Their extraordinary generosity and passion has led also Singapore being able to establish to the Singapore International Violin Competition in 2015.